ocp-devspaces-gamification/ds-challenge-03/README.md

 * So far we have done consistent way of creating tooling and extensions.
 Let's take a step further by enhancing this to create consistent way to build, package, run the programs and also creating standardized end points

 ### Set Up + verification
-* Reminder : You should have created this workspace from your teams challenges folder in source control
 * It's time to create standardized commands.
 You will create two commands in devfile.yaml
     * Create 1st command with id "package" and label (1.
 Package the application) inside devfile to execute "mvn package"
     * Create 2nd command with id "livecoding" and lable (2.
 Start Development mode) inside devfile to execute "mvw compile quarkus:dev"